robotics-erlangen/framework/COMPILE.md

 *Do:*
 - **!!!
 USE THE MSYS CONSOLE TO COMPILE EVERYTHING !!!**
 - Use a folder with a short path like `C:\Robocup` as base folder
+- Recreate the build folder after updating Qt or the Compiler

 *Don't:*
 - Use a folder whose path contains whitespace